JeroenVdb/homebridge-daikin-cloud/README.md

 The plugin supports some basic Daikin airco settings:
 - Current room temperature
-- Set airco to cooling, heating or auto + the required temperature
+- Set airco to cooling, heating or auto + the required temperature**
 - Set the fan speed
 - Swing mode (if supported by your device)
-- Extra modes (if supported by your device and enabled in config): powerful mode, econo mode, streamer mode and outdoor silent mode
+- Enable special modes (if supported by your device and enabled in config):
+  - powerful mode
+  - econo mode
+  - streamer mode
+  - outdoor silent mode
+  - indoor silent/quiet mode

+** HomeKit does not support all operation modes of Daikin (for example dry and fan only).

 ![IMG_7664](https://user-images.githubusercontent.com/657797/166705724-03255e67-252e-480e-9b4f-5cbc33aa9527.jpeg) ![IMG_7665](https://user-images.githubusercontent.com/657797/166705729-748e878a-dfd6-431a-923d-6287ce012bd8.jpeg)